auth0/docs/articles/client-platforms/jquery/08-calling-apis.md

 `Authorization: Bearer eyJ0eXAiOiJKV1Qi...`

-Here, we are fetching the token from `localStorage` using the `id_token` key.
-You can change the key used.
-Or you can create another function to get the token and set the provider manually.
-For more detail on available options, see: [Configuration Options](https://github.com/auth0/angular2-jwt#configuration-options).
+Here, before every AJAX request we are fetching the token from `localStorage` stored in the `id_token` key.
+You can choose a different key name if you like.

+# Summary

+In this guide you learned how to make authenticated API calls by reading and using the `id_token` value stored in localStorage along with the use of $.ajaxSetup() jQuery function.